woosaaahh/drun/README.md

 ## drun - detached run

-`drun` is a little tool to run any programs or command lines in detached way, _i.e._ run without blocking or waiting for the process to finish.
+`drun` is a little tool to run any programs or command lines in detached way, _i.e._ without waiting for it to finish.

 `USAGE: drun program [arg...]`